 The Handoff feature enables you to begin certain tasks on your iPhone or iPad and then continue those tasks on your Mac.
-For example, if you are using Safari on your iPhone, an icon (A) appears beside the macOS Dock, and clicking that icon opens the same web page in macOS Safari.
-Other Handoff-compatible tasks include composing an email, writing a text message, and working with apps such as Maps,

-Reminders, Calendar, and Contacts.
+Handoff-compatible tasks include composing an email, writing a text message, browsing a web page, and working with apps such as Maps, Reminders, Calendar, and Contacts.
 Handoff works both ways, so if you start a task on your Mac, you can continue it on your iPhone or iPad.